 Caring for Cardinals

-If you would like to wake up to the singing of these stunning birds, you need to have the right feeders stationed where they may see, feed and rest for a while.
+If you would like to wake up to the singing of these stunning birds, you need to have the best feeder for cardinals stationed where they may see, feed and rest for a while.

 You will need to create an appropriate habitat where these birds may have access to lots of food, water, as well as shelter.
 You will need at least one bird feeder (add more feeders if you would like even more of these wild birds to flying in and out of your garden), a bird bath (again, you can have more than one –the more the merrier!), and a number of areas where these birds can take for cover or nesting.
 It is best to avoid using reflecting surfaces in your yard as cardinals often attempt to attack their own reflection in an effort to protect their territory.
 It is also wise to keep your pets away from the bird feeders, birdbath and other areas where birds can rest.